Kazakuri/commission.tenka.dev/content/artwork/2021-05-01-msmrdaaaaa/index.md

 Please check back later.

 {% request() %}
-ましまろNice to meet you, <TODO>!
+Nice to meet you, Mashimaro!

 Thank you for the appeal!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-テーマはアイドルのパフォーマンスです！
+The theme is an idol performance.

-ステージで可愛くてキラキラアイドルパフォーマンスをしています！
+She's giving an cute and sparkly performance on stage!

-他の詳細はお任せします。
+I'll leave the other details up to you.

 Thank you very much!
 {% end %}